atxrenegade/directory_cozumel/README.md

 For an administrator with Super Admin privileges a new admin can be created and authorized by use on the 'Create Admin' button which will display the form to input new admin username, password and roles.
 Once the admin inputs the relevant data clicking the submit button will initiate the creation of a new admin and persist this request to the database.
 The option to chose between regular and super admin must be declared at this time but can be updated by a super admin at any point afterward.

 ###### **To Update Admin**
 To update an existing admin the admin user must been logged in with super admin privileges.
 Updates can be performed by clicking on the 'Update Admin' button in the 'Super Admin Menu' and inputing the admin username or id in the text field that appears and pressing the submit button.
-From there a auto generated form will appear displaying the admin properties and values for the requested admin instance, edit the values and desired and click on the save button to persist these records to the database.
+From there an auto generated form will appear displaying the admin properties and values for the requested admin instance, edit the values and desired and click on the save button to persist these records to the database.

 ###### **To Delete Admin**
 To delete and admin click on the delete admin button in the super admin menu, again this action can only be performed by a super admin user.
 When the text field appears enter the admin username or id to delete and confirm delete once the alert window appears.
 Note that deleting an admin user will not edit or remove references to the admin in the entry records only prevent the admin from logging in to handle further entry, and or database records.